litwr2/retro/plus4/fli-picture-conv/readme.md

 3. it generates the preview image;
 4. it is easy to compile open source software that encourages code modification by the end users.

 Just compile **mc-pic-cnv.cpp** and call it with two parameters.
 The first parameter is the name of the input file, the second is the name of the output preview file.
+The second parameter may be equal to the first.
 You also need to have the file **out.prg** in the current directory.
 This file is the result of compiling the **svn.asm** file.
 The resulting file for the C+4 has name **out1.prg**.
+The program generates five images, choose the best one.
+These images differ only in the horizontal offset, which is set between -2 and 2.

 To convert images to/from the PPM format many tools can be used, such as Image Magick **convert** or GIMP.